 Despite the popularity of digital tokens, they are not guaranteed to increase in value, often do not give you any rights as a purchaser and likely do not represent an ownership stake in the company.
-Many tokens don’t generate any returns at all—there are some estimates that almost half of digital tokens launched in 2017 have failed.
+Many tokens don’t generate any returns at all and fail.

 There are many reasons why a digital token could fail.
 The company may fail to raise enough money or attract enough community interest to follow through on its business plan.
 Even if they attract money and community interest, the company might fail to translate their business idea into reality—they may run into tech problems, run into problems keeping their management team together, or realize that their idea is not commercially viable.

 Don’t assume that buying a digital token will make you money.

 Three ways to protect yourself from fraud

 The buzz around digital tokens has attracted fraudsters to the market, peddling fake businesses and services by branding them as digital investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition opportunities.
 For instance, fraudsters have taken money from investors by claiming to offer digital tokens linked to the value of, among other things, fake real estate and diamonds.